2710 Monitoring Visits and Contacts

 Austin, TX 78708-5200

-HHSC is responsible for ensuring that all pertinent information is obtained and may subsequently request additional information.
+HHSC is responsible for ensuring that all pertinent information is obtained and may request more information later.
 Providing requested material to the HHSC does not constitute a confidentiality violation.
 Staff in that division conduct an analysis and collect data to create a complete picture of the alleged incident.